boazsegev/facil.io/README.md

 If you encounter any issues, open an issue (or, even better, a pull request with a fix) - that would be great :-)

+Hit me up if you want to:

+* Help me write HPACK / HTTP2 protocol support.

+* Help me design / write a generic HTTP routing helper library for the `http_request_s` struct.

-If you want to help me write a new SSL/TLS library or have an SSL/TLS solution you can fit into `lib-server`, hit me up.
+* If you want to help me write a new SSL/TLS library or have an SSL/TLS solution we can fit into `lib-server` (as source code).